-To celebrate the fantastic ‘Carry the Burden’ campaign for World Mental Health Day this year, which highlights the invisible burden of mental health difficulties, I wanted to discuss a problem that I have found constant yet very hard to deal with as a result of my depression in particular, and something that I have only recently begun to resolve – that being, reading.
+To celebrate the fantastic ‘Carry the Burden’ campaign, which highlights the invisible burden of mental health difficulties, I wanted to discuss a problem that I have found constant yet very hard to deal with as a result of my depression in particular, and something that I have only recently begun to resolve – that being, reading.

 Yes, I know that sounds most bizarre.
 Reading?
 Surely that’s the least of your worries if you are depressed and keep thinking negative thoughts?
 And in many ways, yes, I have to keep things in perspective.

 However, when I was a child I used to be such a bookworm.
 Lord of the Rings, The Northern Lights, Phillip Pullman, Michael Morpurgo – the more words and the fewer pictures, the better.
 This in turn contributed to a real passion for learning as a young lad.
 But when I got to the 6th form and then increasingly at university, I found myself turning away from the books and towards the beer on a regular basis!
 But this was more than me just letting my hair down; I was miserable and lost and became very depressed.

 Many people are aware that a symptom of depression is making you lose interest in the things that you usually enjoy, and this was certainly part of it.
 I lost the motivation to read, or indeed to do anything.
 But it was more than that, too… When I did muster up the energy to engage in some reading (which was fairly important as a history student!)
 I found myself unable to focus or process the words.